Mist drifting between the quartz-sandstone pillars of Wulingyuan, the scenic area at the heart of Zhangjiajie in northwest Hunan

 Chairman Mao's braised pork is the Hunan plate that travelled out of the province with him.

-Pork belly, cut in thumb-sized cubes, is caramelised in rock sugar and dark soy.
-The cubes then slow-braise with dried red chilli, star anise and ginger until the fat melts into the lean and the sauce reduces to a black-glass glaze.
-Mao Zedong was from Shaoshan, a few hours south of Changsha.
-He kept the dish on his table in Beijing all his life.
+Pork belly is cut in thumb-sized cubes and caramelised in rock sugar and dark soy.
+The cubes then slow-braise with dried red chilli, star anise and ginger.
+The fat melts into the lean and the sauce reduces to a black-glass glaze.
+Mao Zedong kept it on his table in Beijing all his life.

 We seat you at a kitchen that uses rock sugar rather than refined.
 That caramel is the difference between this and any other red-braise.
 The pot has been on the stove since lunch, so the sauce arrives reduced rather than thin.
-A bowl of plain rice rides alongside; the glaze is the second course.
+A bowl of plain rice rides alongside.

 A clay pot of Western Hunan three-in-the-pot stew with smoked pork belly, sour radish and tofu in a deep simmering broth